dj-wasabi/ansible-zabbix-server/README.md

   database_type_long: postgresql
 ```

 There are 2 database_types which will be supported: mysql and postgresql.
 You'll need to comment or uncomment the database you would like to use.
 In example from above, the postgresql database is used.
+If you want to use mysql, uncomment the 2 lines from mysql and comment the 2 lines for postgresql.

 Dependencies
 ------------